 An analysis of external trade data

-Published by Marzia Moccia. .Europe Conjuncture Uncertainty Trade war Brexit Eurozone Economic trends
+Published by Marzia Moccia. .Europe Conjuncture Uncertainty Trade war Brexit Eurozone Global economic trends

 Log in to use the pretty print function and embed function.

 Aren't you signed up yet?
 Log in!

 The worsening of commercial tensions and the consequent slowdown in global trade are increasing international uncertainty.
 These factors, together with the persistent risk of a no-deal Brexit, are weighing down the Eurozone’s economic situation, already suffering from the industrial reorganization of the automotive sector.

 The most recent publication of the ifo Business Climate Index, which records a further decline of German CEO's expectations about the national economic outlook, has raised signs of concern regarding a possible German recession and a Eurozone slowdown.

 The index rates the current German business climate and measures expectations for the next six months: for these reasons, it is considered a leading indicator of the performance of German and European production.

 Due to the imminent risks on the Eurozone economy, it is important to have reliable data to analyze market potential.
 International trade data available on ExportPlanning allow us to map German slowdown through consistent data about German imports.